Exercising With Heart Failure: Best Exercises and Tips

 Many heart failure patients see exercise-related improvements in their quality of life, as well as their heart health.

-For example, heart failure patients often lose a lot of skeletal muscle.
+For example, heart failure patients often lose a lot of skeletal muscle and become more frail.
 With strength exercises, they can build that skeletal muscle back.

-“We absolutely have studies that demonstrate that exercise has a great benefit to improving cardiac mortality and morbidity, even in elderly patients who’ve had heart failure for quite a while,” Tracy says.
-“That goes along the entire spectrum of cardiovascular diseases, including heart failure.”
+Studies demonstrate that exercise improves cardiac mortality and morbidity, even in elderly patients who’ve had heart failure for quite a while.
+And that's true for the entire spectrum of cardiovascular diseases, not just heart failure.